hashicorp/terraform-provider-google/website/docs/d/datasource_compute_image.html.markdown

 - - -

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.
+If you are using a [public base image][pubimg], be sure to specify the correct Image Project.

 ## Attributes Reference